 Specific symptoms of mushroom poisoning in dogs include drooling, acute abdominal pain, kidney and liver damage, sickness and diarrhea, seizures, and death.

-With this in mind, it's important to keep a watchful eye on your Cocker Spaniel when out in the woods to ensure he doesn't accidentally eat poisonous mushrooms.
+With this in mind, keep a watchful eye on your Cocker Spaniel when out in the woods to ensure he doesn't accidentally eat poisonous mushrooms.

-Check to make sure there are no wild mushrooms growing in your lawn or your garden.
+Check to make sure there are no wild mushrooms growing in your lawn or lurking in your garden.
 If you do find any, remove them to be on the safe side.

 Nutmeg may not be a poison in the strictest sense of the word, but it can seriously affect your dog's central nervous system and can cause seizures and tremors.